Trailblazerr1/FaceMe-test/README.md

 ## What it does
 Shows you some interesting visualizations of your facebook account.

+## For contribution

 ## Producing locally
+Getting a working local copy of website requires a few steps: getting a copy of the site's code, and then adding lots of dependencies.

+You’ll need to have Python 3.5 available for code to work.
+Python 3.5.1 is installed on Ubuntu 16.04 by default.
+You can verify that by running the command _python3 --version_ in a terminal.

 - Ensure that you have _python3_ and _pip_ installed.
 - Clone the repo by _git clone https://github.com/Trailblazerr1/FaceMe-test.git_.
 - pip3 install -r requirements.txt.